ufal/teitok-tools/README.md

 # teitok-tools

-Conversion tools to and from the TEITOK TEI/XML format.
+Conversion tools to, from, and related to the tokenized TEI/XML format.
+These scripts can be used independently from the [TEITOK](http://www.teitok.org) platform, even though they were build primarily with TEITOK in mind.
 More scripts will be added over time.

 Current scripts: